JaaackHongggg/WorldSense/README.md

 ## 🔮 Evaluation Pipeline
 📍 **Evaluation**:
-Thanks for [VLMEvalkit](https://github.com/open-compass/VLMEvalKit), we can perform the evaluation of current MLLMs on WorldSense easily.
+Thanks for the reproduction of our evaluation through [VLMEvalkit](https://github.com/open-compass/VLMEvalKit).
 Please refer to [VLMEvalkit](https://github.com/open-compass/VLMEvalKit) for details.

 📍 **Leaderboard**: